subugoe/pubdev_docker/README.md

   You can also attach a IDE with Perl debugger, currently the [Camelcade Debugger](https://github.com/Camelcade) is supported, we recommend [IntelliJ IDEA](https://www.jetbrains.com/idea/)

   First you need to set up the source files, to do the you just need to run a script which pulls together the sources and Perl modules from GitHub and CPAN in a structure similar to the one inside the container.
-You just need to run
+You just need to run, make sure you have `cpanm` on path:

     $ ./setup-dev.sh